bijoutrouvaille/fireward/readme.md

 1. Download the [Haskell Stack tool](https://docs.haskellstack.org/en/stable/README/) for your platform and put it somewhere, e.g. in your `PATH`.
 2. `cd` into the project directory and run `stack install`.

 Afterwards, everything is automatic.
 Stack will download and install the compiler and dependencies and put the `fireward` executable into the path given by `stack path --local-bin` command.
 You may want to add that path to your `PATH` variable.
-The download and build may take 30±20 minutes.
+The automatic download and build process will take about 5 minutes, if you have decent bandwidth and processing power.

 ## Usage